LEARN

 Threat Summary:

 The species greatly depends on intact forest; estimates of habitat loss range from 30% to 80%.
-The main threat to habitat is food agriculture, livestock farming and logging, whose impacts are ongoing.
-Is not affected by illegal pet trade, but there are records of hunting in the Río Frío valley, in San Pedro de la Sierra and by indigenous people from the kogi comunity.
+The main threats to habitat are food agriculture, livestock farming, logging and brush fires, whose impacts are ongoing.
+Is not affected by illegal trade, but there are records of hunting in the Río Frío valley, in San Pedro de la Sierra and by indigenous people from the Kogi community.
 Some birds are occasionally shot as crop pests.

 Range: